Ken Chertow

-Ken Chertow is an American Olympic freestyle wrestler, who competed at the 1988 Summer Olympics in Seoul, South Korea.
-Chertow currently conducts wrestling camps across the United States.
-He serves as a mentor for thousands of young wrestlers whom he coaches in his clinics, camps and Home Training Center in Boalsburg, Pennsylvania.
-In March 2017, he was named the first head coach of the just-established wrestling program at Queen's University of Charlotte.
+Kenneth Jay "Ken" Chertow (born October 7, 1966) is an American folkstyle and freestyle wrestler, who competed at the 1988 Summer Olympics in Seoul, South Korea.
+Coach Chertow conducts wrestling camps across the United States.
+He serves as a mentor for thousands of young wrestlers whom he coaches at his clinics and summer camps in Pennsylvania and across the nation.

 Prep

-Chertow won two West Virginia High School State Championships at Huntington High School in Huntington, West Virginia along with Outstanding Wrestler Awards.
-He culminated his prep career by winning Junior Nationals in both freestyle and Greco and the Junior World Championship.
+Chertow won two West Virginia high school state championships at Huntington High School in Huntington, West Virginia along with Most Outstanding Wrestler awards.
+He culminated his prep career by winning Junior Nationals in both freestyle and Greco.